How Small Businesses Can Adapt to Changing Consumer Behavior

 The Consumer Behavior Shift

-When the coronavirus initially spread, people in many parts of the U.S. were sequestered at home for weeks or months, adjusting to life without their favorite restaurants, local shops, and personal and professional services like cleaning or child care.
+In 2020, people in many parts of the U.S. were sequestered at home for weeks or months, adjusting to life without their favorite restaurants, local shops, and personal and professional services like cleaning or child care.
 Rising unemployment also impacted consumer spending, with a nearly 30% drop in spending on food services and accommodations, and 32% on recreation by mid-spring.

 These factors have resulted in changes to consumer behavior.
 And as 68% of Americans continue to avoid engaging in “normal” levels of out-of-home activity, businesses that are reopening will have to contend with particular shifts.